Bridge Loans in Colorado: How to Unlock Home Equity to Buy Before You Sell

 • Good credit history: Depending on the lender or bridge loan program, you will need a favorable credit score, typically above 650.
 Your score will likely influence your interest rate and other qualifications, such as loan-to-value ratio, so the higher, the better.
 You may check with your current mortgage lender, especially if you have a positive payment history, to see if they offer bridge loans to current owners.

-• Your current home to be listed for sale: This is not always the case, but some lenders might require proof that your current home is on the market to ensure it will be sold by the end of the bridge loan term.
+• Listed property: Your current home must be listed for sale.
+This is not always the case, but some lenders might require proof that it is on the market to ensure it will be sold by the end of the bridge loan term.

 How much does a bridge loan cost in Colorado?